 Public Executive Institute

-The LBJ School of Public Affairs at The University of Texas at Austin in conjunction with the Texas City Management Association are pleased to announce the 2015 Class of the “Public Executive Institute” – a six-day executive development program designed for those leading local governments in the 21st century.
-Primarily for city managers and their executive staff.
+The LBJ School of Public Affairs at The University of Texas at Austin in conjunction with the Texas City Management Association are pleased to announce the 2016 Class of the “Public Executive Institute” – a six-day, executive development program designed for those leading local governments in the 21st century, such as city managers and their executive staff.

 "Career and life changing.
 Very sobering and exciting, like a slap in the face on my prior thought process and then amazing tools to make improvement."